|Founded||24 June 1910|

 This logo includes two heraldic elements associated with Milan, where the automaker’s history started: a red cross (symbol of Italian capital) and the biscione (comes from the coat of arms of the family that ruled Milan seven centuries ago).
 Originally this badge was made of enameled brass and had a round shape.

 Company’s symbol is a quadrifoglio (green cloverleaf with four leaves) placed into a triangle.
 It can be spotted on Alfa Romeo racing cars since 1923.
-Since 1940s it appeared only on the upscale autos.
-In most models it is placed on the side panel of an auto or on its front wings.
+Since the 1940s, it appeared only on the upscale autos.
+In most models, it is placed on the side panel of an auto or on its front wings.

-Every element of the emblem has its specific color, from the red cross associated with Milan and crusaders, to the green snake.
-Due to the use of two shades of gray the logo has a 3D contrast of illuminations and shadows.
+Every element of the emblem has its specific color, from the Red Cross associated with Milan and crusaders to the green snake.
+Due to the use of two shades of gray the logo has a 3D contrast of illumination and shadows.
 The machines that made emblems were destroyed during the World War II, so in 1946 a single-color version was created.
-It was used until 1950, when every color of the Alfa Romeo Logo returned to its place.
+It was used until 1950 when every color of the Alfa Romeo Logo returned to its place.